 Sno-King Amateur Hockey Association would like to welcome you to ice hockey and to the Sno-King community.
 We’re certain your child will discover that ice hockey is a fun and enjoyable sport.
 Our mission is to Build Players for Life.
 We have a heart to grow the game and develop young hockey players .
 We think you’ll find most of the answers to your questions below, and also be sure to take time to read all the information on our website.
-If you have any further questions please feel free to call 425-821-7133 or email us.
+If you have any further questions please feel free to email us.

 Sno-King offers several programs for children and adults to experience and learn the basic fundamentals of skating and playing hockey.
 If your child wants to try playing hockey Try Hockey Free clinics are offered where equipment is provided and where participants can experience the thrill of being on the ice.
 A child can learn to skate in our Hockey 1 program that teaches basic skating and preliminary hockey skills.
 In addition, the Learn to Skate program is taught by experienced figure skating instructors and provides the opportunity to learn to skate without hockey gear.
 The next stage of participation is in the Hockey 2 program which prepares a player for joining a competitive team.
 We offer Adult Learn to Play for Adults who have never played before or for those who have very little experience.